ergodic-ai/magpy/README.md

-# MagPy: Causal Discovery Framework
+# MagPy: Causal Discovery and Effect Estimation Framework

-MagPy is a Python framework for causal discovery, aimed at uncovering causal relationships in observational data.
-It implements various algorithms and techniques for learning the structure of causal graphs from data.
+MagPy is a Python framework for causal discovery and effect estimation, aimed at uncovering causal relationships in observational data and estimate the impact of interventinos/counterfactuals.

 ## Project Scope